 - Water Resistant

 Whatever your job role, if you spend a lot of time on your feet, you need a pair of work shoes that are comfortable.
 We don’t mean comfortable like a nice pair of slippers or your favourite pair of trainers.
-They should offer cushioning and extra support to prevent aches and pains.
+They should offer cushioning and extra support to prevent aches and pain

 The floor can be dangerous in fast food restaurants.
 Spills from customers, mopped toilets and grease in the kitchen can all create slippery surfaces.
 It only takes one fall to cause a serious injury that prevents you from working and leads to you to take days off.
 Find a pair of shoes that are specifically designed to be slip-resistant, helping to keep you upright and on your feet at all times.